SyncfusionExamples/How-to-set-null-value-to-winforms-datetimepicker/README.md

 # How-to-set-null-value-to-winforms-datetimepicker
-This session explains how to set null value to WinForms DateTimePicker.
+This sample demonstrates how to set null value to WinForms DateTimePicker.
+DateTimePicker can be set to null by setting EnableNullDate and IsNullDate to true.

+## C#
+    // To Set DateTimePicker to null
+    this.dateTimePickerAdv1.EnableNullDate = true;
+    this.dateTimePickerAdv1.IsNullDate = true;